Facts and Myths

 - 1 in 3 women and 1 in 6 men will experience sexual violence in their lifetime.
 (World Health Organization, 2016) (1in6 Project, 2016)

-- In 50% of sexual assaults alcohol is involved, making it the most used weapon by the person causing harm.
+- Alcohol is involved in 50% of sexual assaults, making it the most used weapon by the person causing harm.
 (Society of Obstetricians and Gynaecologists of Canada, 2012)

 - The person who caused harm is known to the survivor 80% of the time.
 (Canadian Centre for Justice Statistics, 2009)

 - 83% of disabled women will experience sexual violence in their life time.
 (DAWN Canada, 2006)

 - Indigenous women are 3 times more likely to experience sexual violence compared to non-Indigenous women.
 (General Survey on Victimization, 2014)